seejwy/skapi-doc/user-account/README.md

 });
 ```

-## Retrieving User Profiles
+## Retrieving Other User Profiles

-The skapi.getUsers() method allows you to retrieve user profiles from your service's database.
+The skapi.getUsers() method allows users to retrieve other user profiles from your service's database.
 By default, the method will return all users sorted by most recent sign-up date.
 A user login is required to use this method.

 ``` js
 skapi.getUsers().then(u=>{